-This article on the new UK student visa was published by the Great British Mag editorial team 13th Oct 2020.
+This article on the new UK student visa was updated by the Great British Mag content team on 19 January 2022

-On 5 October 2020, the UK government replaced the Tier 4 visa for international students and the process for EU students applying to study in the UK.
+On 5 October 2020, the UK government replaced the Tier 4 visa for international students and switched to a student visa for international students and EU students applying to study in the UK.

-If you live within the EU, EEA, Switzerland or elsewhere in the world and want to move to the UK to study for six months or more on or after 1 January 2021 you will need to apply for the new student visa.
+If you live within the EU, EEA, Switzerland or elsewhere in the world and want to move to the UK to study for six months or more then you will need to apply for the new student visa.

 Will I need to change my Tier 4 visa to a student visa?

-No you will not need to change your visa if you are on a Tier 4 (General), Tier 4 (Child) visa or a student from the EU you will not need to switch to the new student visa.
+If before January 2021 you have been on a Tier 4 (General), Tier 4 (Child) visa or are a student from the EU, then you will not need to switch to the new student visa.
 Only those applying on or after 1 January 2021 will need to apply for the new points-based visa.

 Advantages of the new student visa